MairaGalvao/mars-rover-plateou/README.md

     Run end-to-end test:
     ```
-    node ./src/TestRoboticRover.js;
+    node ./src/testRoboticRover.js;
     ```

+   **Usage Example**
+   ***Example 1***
+   INPUT:
+   - Plateau size: 20 20
+   - Landing Pos: 1 2 N
+   - Instruction: LMLMLMLMM
+   OUTPUT:
+   - Final Position: 1 3 N

+   ***Example 2***
+   INPUT:
+   - Plateau size: 20 20
+   - Landing Position: 3 3 E
+   - Instruction: MRRMMRMRRM
+   OUTPUT:
+   - Final Position: 2 3 S

     **Project Structure**
-    src/
-    App.js: Main application component.
+      ├── Main
-    src/
-    components/
-    Main.tsx: The main component
-    Rover.js: Component for user input.
-    PlateauMars.tsx: Component for displaying rovers on the plateau.

-    end-to-end-tests/
-    TestRoboticRover.js: End-to-end Puppeteer tests.
+      │   ├── Rover  | Responsible for operating the Rovers object according to the instructions │   ├── Plateau | Responsible for displaying the Plateau and Rover Data dynamically

     **Additional Notes**
     The application uses Javascript-React for the user interface.
     HTML and CSS were utilized for simple and structured styling of the user interface.
-    Chart.js is employed for visualizing rover positions on the plateau.
+    Chart.js is employed for visualizing rover positions on the plateau graphcally.
-    Puppeteer is used for end-to-end and unit testing.
+    Puppeteer is used for end-to-end testing.

-   **Edge cases taken care**
+   **Edge cases**
-   src/components/PlateauMars.tsx

    **Plateau & Rover inputs**

    **Plateau Size**
-   1. The application checks if the X and Y dimension are not filled - with disable button.
+   1. In case the X or Y dimension are not filled - "Add" button is disabled.
-   2. The application checks if the X and Y values are negative - with disable button.
+   2. In case the X or Y values are negative - "Add" button is disabled.
-   3. The application checks if the X and Y values are numerical - with disable button.
+   3. In case the X or Y values are not numerical - "Add" button is disabled.

    **Rover's initial coordinates**
-   4. The application checks if the X and Y dimension and landing are not filled.
+   4. In case the X or Y dimension and cardinal are not filled - "Add" button is disabled.
-   5. The application verifies that the X and Y coordinates are greater than or equal to the specified Plateau dimensions.
+   5. In case the X or Y coordinates are greater than the Plateau dimensions - "Add" button is disabled.
-   6. The application verifies that the X and Y coordinates are numerical.
+   6. In case the X or Y coordinates are not numerical - "Add" button is disabled.
-   7. The application verifies that the landing direction are N, E, S or W.
+   7. In case the landing direction is not N, E, S or W - "Add" button is disabled.

    **Rover's instructions**
-   8. The application checks the instructions are not filled.
+   8. In case the instructions are not filled - "Add" button shuold be disabled.
+TODO
-   9. The application verifies that the instructions are L, R or M.
+   9. In case the instructions are not on of L, R or M - "Add" button shuold be disabled.
+TODO

-   **Edge cases NOT taken care**

-   **Form**
-   10. The user must refresh the page in case she/he wants to add another size of Plateau
-   11. The user must reset all the information in case to add new rovers
-   12. The user must verify to not add Rover's in the exact same location
-   13. The user must verify not to add more rover's than the actual amount of points
-   14. Unit test - or e2e test to see if all final results are being displayed
-   15. Display all the final positions
-   16. add screenshots of test